michaelsbradleyjr/traits.js/README.md

 ## Compatibility

-For 1-to-1 compatibility with the original *traits.js*, including the built-in ECMAScript 5 shims, please <a href="#installation">install</a> the latest `0.4.x` release.
+For 1-to-1 features and compatibility with the original *traits.js*, including the built-in ECMAScript 5 shims, please <a href="#installation">install</a> the latest `0.4.x` release.

 The `Trait` constructor is available on the object <a href="#usage">exported</a> by the library: